melvinr/Ultimate-Frisbee-App/README.md

 ```

 #### 6 - View the app in the browser
-The app will be listening to port 3010.
-Open the browser and go to either ``http://127.0.0.1:3010`` or ``http://localhost:3010``
+The app will be listening on port 3010.
+Go to your browser and navigate to: ``http://localhost:3010``

 ### How to develop
 - Changes to the server side files can be modified in the folders of the root.
 - Changes to the client side CSS and JS can be made in the public folder.
-- HTML can be changed in the views folder
+- HTML can be changed in the views folder.

 #### 1 - Use gulp watch to let Gulp watch for any changes
 ```